bseaver/epicodus-capstone/sites/all/modules/twitter/README.txt

       Users with this permission will be able to post to Twitter using an account that is set up with the "is global" option.

- 3. Go to the "Manage fields" page for a content type, or other entity (taxonomy terms, etc), that is to be used to notify Twitter.
-Add a new field by filling in a field name, selecting "Twitter" as the field type and "Post to Twitter" as the field widget, and clicking "Save".
-Fill in the default string to be used when posting new tweets and click "Save".
+ 3. Go to admin/config/services/twitter/post and select from which node types a user may post to Twitter, and the default message that will be posted.

  4. Add a Twitter account and try to edit or post content.